gristlabs/grist-help/help/col-refs.md

 In this guide we'll use the term **underlying table** for the table that lists all available values, and **referencing table** for the table that uses those values.

-Creating a new reference column
+Creating a new Reference column
 -------------------------------

 Suppose we have a document with two tables, Clients and Projects.
 The Clients table lists